Admissions Process and Criteria

 - SAT I, ACT scores and academic information may also be submitted electronically using SOAR: SUNY Online Academic Record.
 If you wish to self-report using SOAR, you should request an unofficial copy of your transcript from your guidance counselor and go to the SUNY application website: https://www.suny.edu/gosuny/index.cfm

 - Once we receive your application, an acknowledgement will be sent to you.
-At that time you will be asked to complete the required SUNY Cortland Supplemental Application or the SUNY Supplemental Form.
-If you submitted the Common Application, please complete the CommonApp Supplement for Cortland.
+At that time you should also complete the SUNY Supplemental Form (if you submitted the SUNY Application).

 - Submit a 250 word (minimum) personal statement or essay.
 Note: The essay and/or personal statement can be submitted during completion of the online supplemental application.
 The essay written for the Common Application meets the requirement.